sander-sn/anatomy/README.md

 The $\text{PBSV}_p$ is a Shapley-based decomposition that measures the contributions of an individual predictor $p$ in fitted models to the out-of-sample loss.

 The interpretation of PBSVs is straightforward: if $\text{PBSV}_p$ is negative (positive), predictor $p$ reduces (increases) the loss and is thus beneficial for (detrimental to) forecasting accuracy in the out-of-sample period.
-Taking the sum of the individual contributions (including the contribution of the empty set) yields back exactly the loss that was anatomized (due to the efficiency property of Shapley values; see [below example](#the-efficiency-property)).
+Taking the sum of the individual contributions (including the contribution of the empty set) yields the decomposed loss exactly (due to the efficiency property of Shapley values; see [below example](#the-efficiency-property)).

 Please cite our paper if you find the package useful: